-The bio-indicators of soil quality are commonly associated to the biological activity of their microorganisms; however, spontaneous grass cover biodiversity may be a simpler way to indicate the risk of soil degradation, given that richer and more complex ecological niches might produce more vegetal biomass, efficient cover and eventually, soil protection, as well as habitat and food opportunities for other elements of the trophic chain, such as birds or reptiles.
-In addition, one key drawback for the proper implementation of environmental protection policies is the lack of a well-defined quantitative measure or indicator of biodiversity which was suitable to describe, compare or measure possible changes (Büchs, 2003; Spangenberg, 2007; Moonen and Barberi, 2008).
-The use of biological indices -in this case associated to grass spontaneous cover- might be helpful because they are more sensitive to changes than chemical and because physical soil indicators and that they could give a broader picture of soil quality (Bastida et al, 2008).
+The bioindicators of soil quality are commonly associated with the biological activity of their microorganisms; however, spontaneous grass cover biodiversity may be a simpler way to indicate the risk of soil degradation, given that richer and more complex ecological niches might produce more vegetal biomass, efficient cover and, eventually, soil protection, as well as habitat and food opportunities for other elements of the trophic chain, such as birds or reptiles.
+In addition, one key drawback for the proper implementation of environmental protection policies is the lack of a well-defined quantitative measure or indicator of biodiversity which was suitable to describe, compare or measure possible changes (Büchs, 2003; Spangenberg, 2007; Moonen and Bàrberi, 2008).
+The use of biological indices - in this case associated to grass spontaneous cover - might be helpful because they are more sensitive to changes than chemical and physical soil indicators and because they could give a broader picture of soil quality (Bastida et al, 2008).

 The main hypothesis of this study was that richer ecological niches mean lower risks of soil degradation in terms of indicators such as organic matter decline, bulk density and runoff coefficients and soil losses.
-This would be associated to an optimum space taking derived from the presence of distinct species.
+This would be associated with an optimum space occupation derived from the presence of distinct species.
 In addition, we postulate that the interactions of soil and management explain better the diversity of spontaneous grass covers than the environmental site conditions (annual/seasonal patterns) due to minor soil disturbances which might produce conditions which bring it closer to natural systems.

-The specific objectives of this work were 1) to describe and compare the biodiversity indices for spontaneous grass covers in two olive orchards with contrasting management intensities, environmental conditions and yields; 2) to analyze the temporal patterns of these indices, relative to meteorological conditions and soil management; and 3) to evaluate the relevance of biodiversity indices as indicators for soil quality, in terms of soil degradation.
+The specific objectives of this work were (1) to describe and compare the biodiversity indices for spontaneous grass covers in two olive orchards with contrasting management intensities, environmental conditions and yields; (2) to analyse the temporal patterns of these indices, relative to meteorological conditions and soil management; and (3) to evaluate the relevance of biodiversity indices as indicators for soil quality, in terms of soil degradation.

-2. Materials and methods
+2 Materials and methods

-2.1.
-Study sites
+2.1 Study sites

-The study catchments are located in the province of Córdoba (Fig. 1, Table 1), in Southern Spain.
-Both were described in detail by Gómez et al. (2014b) and Taguas et al. (2013) to evaluate the erosive patterns for the periods 2006-2011 and 2005-2011, respectively.
-The results of those studies were considered an accurate representation of the soil degradation state.
+The study catchments are located in the province of Córdoba (Fig. 1, Table 1), in southern Spain.
+Both were described in detail by Gómez et al. (2014b) and Taguas et al. (2013) to